fyfirman/eko-docs/src/content/docs/getting-started/installation.md

 ---
 title: Installation
-description: Eko is a JavaScript library that can be used in Node.js applications, web pages, and browser extensions.
+description: Eko is a JavaScript library that can be used in browser extensions, web pages, and node.js.
 This guide covers installation and setup for different environments.
 ---

 Eko is a JavaScript library that can be used in [**Browser Extensions (Chromium-Based browser only)**](/docs/getting-started/installation#browser-extension-development), [**Node.js Enviroment**](http://localhost:4321/docs/getting-started/installation#nodejs-environment), and [**Web Enviroment**](http://localhost:4321/docs/getting-started/installation#web-environment).
 This guide covers installation and setup for different environments.